 Social media is too boring to heal you

-Facebook is for friends, Twitter is for current affairs and Instagram is for self-promotion, but these columns all hold up the same platform for what are largely meaningless interactions.
+Facebook is for friends, Twitter is for current affairs, and Instagram is for self-promotion — but these columns all hold up the same platform for what are largely meaningless interactions.
 Obviously we don't have the time or inclination to digest every single thing we see on social media.
-Instead, our brains have trained themselves to scan these pages of information until they alight on something apparently useful or relevant, sort of like searching for a word in a dictionary - except you don't know what the word is, you just have a feeling it might start with the letter "p".
-When you feel rejected or vulnerable it's all too easy to retreat into the painlessness of repetitive boredom.
-But this is not a safe place to distract yourself and your mind isn't really switching off, it's just coasting looking for something to remind you of that person.
-Try reading a book or sleeping, instead.
-The former normally follows the latter quite speedily in my experience.
+Instead, our brains have trained themselves to scan these pages of information until they land upon something seemingly useful or relevant.
+It's sort of like searching for a word in a dictionary — except you don't know what the word is.
+You just have a feeling it might start with the letter "p".
+When you feel rejected or vulnerable, it's all too easy to retreat into the painlessness of repetitive boredom.
+But this is not a safe place to distract yourself and your mind isn't really switching off — it's just coasting, looking for something to remind you of that person.
+Try reading a book or sleeping instead.

-You can legally stalk people and they can stalk you right back
+You can stalk people and they can stalk you right back

 Social media is incredibly earnest.
-Even under the veneer of irony, this sharing of information remains at its core the desperate attempt to remind a random selection of people that you exist.
-We use these platforms to request recognition and acceptance using memes, selfies, #tbts and whatever else.
-As our little iconographic offerings mill in with other peoples, it becomes impossible not to compare them.
-While others digest and rate our posts, we return the favour, placing ourselves subconsciously within a value system that functions by pitting peer against peer.
-Ex-partners of our partners become totems of a threatening, past world we weren't a part of, compelling us to obsessively distil and dismiss them.
-There are the old friends we secretly check up on to ensure they haven't eclipsed our own successes or the women we're intimidated by or disagree with who we continue to follow and update ourselves on multiple times a day.
-Within this toxic search for pointless knowledge about people we don't know lies the understanding that for all those we judge so harshly, there are the people judging us just as harshly back.
-This culture of narcissistic competition does not allow space for honest vulnerability, instead creating a world where we must simply assert ourselves as better.
-Hate and jealousy are strong, powerful and important emotions but they are certainly not feelings you should be painfully overcome by every day.
+Even under the veneer of irony, this sharing of information remains, at its core, the desperate attempt to remind a random selection of people that you exist.
+We use these platforms to request recognition and acceptance using memes, selfies, #tbts, and whatever else.
+As our little iconographic offerings mill in with other peoples's, it becomes impossible not to compare them.
+While others digest and rate our posts, we return the favor and place ourselves subconsciously within a value system that functions by pitting peer against peer.
+Ex-partners of our partners become totems of a threatening past world we weren't a part of, compelling us to obsessively distill and dismiss them.
+There are the old friends we secretly check up on to ensure they haven't eclipsed our own successes, or the women we're intimidated by or disagree with that we continue to follow and update ourselves on multiple times a day.
+Within this toxic search for pointless knowledge about people we don't know, lies the understanding that, for all those we judge so harshly, there are people judging us just as harshly back.
+This culture of narcissistic competition does not give space for honest vulnerability.
+Instead, it creates a world where we must simply assert ourselves as better.
+Hate and jealousy are strong, powerful, and important emotions, but they are certainly not feelings you should be painfully overcome with every day.

 It will almost certainly have long-term negative effects

 Instagram is going to affect the very formulation of our adult identities.
 It creates a hyper-stressful environment in which the most important thing to do is project that you are better than fine.
-As we get older we will upload and archive more and more images of people we have loved, reducing them to photographs, immortalising our failures in likes.
+As we get older, we will upload and archive more and more images of people we have loved — reducing them to photographs and immortalizing our failures in likes.
 These serve as a constant reminder that we were not beautiful or sexy or stylish or busy enough to hold on to them.
-That we did not spend enough time grooming the perception of our body for perusal by an online audience of at once very many and very, very few.
-Imagine bumping into your ex, your ex's ex and your ex's new partners, every hour, for the rest of your life.
+That we did not spend enough time grooming the perception of our body for examination by an online audience of, at once, both very many and very few.
+Imagine bumping into your ex, your ex's ex, and your ex's new partners every hour for the rest of your life.
 Fun fact: you already are!

-If you've just stopped seeing someone, it's probably a good time to take a breather from social media too.
-At first you might feel stifled and isolated but as time passes you will be swept up in little ripples of liberation.
+If you've just stopped seeing someone, it's probably a good time to take a breather from social media, too.
+At first, you might feel stifled and isolated, but as time passes you will be swept up in little ripples of liberation.
 Your mornings do not see you reach immediately for your phone.
-Your nights out don't revolve around who's watched your story.
-Give yourself a break, build your confidence back up to where it was and take a selfie for yourself, for once.
+Your nights out don't revolve around who has watched your story.
+Give yourself a break, build your confidence back up to where it was, and take a selfie for yourself for once.